openshift/assisted-service/README.md

 1. `APPLY_NAMESPACE` - True by default.
 Will try to deploy "assisted-installer" namespace, if you are not the Admin of the cluster or maybe you don't have permissions for this operation you may skip namespace deployment.
 1. `INGRESS_DOMAIN` - By default deployment script will try to get the domain prefix from OpenShift ingress controller.
 If you don't have access to it then you may specify the domain yourself.
 For example: `apps.ocp.prod.psi.redhat.com`
+1. `DISABLE_TLS` - Based on the target environment, routes that are being used are HTTPS.
+Setting it to true will make HTTP routes instead.

 To set the parameters simply add them in the end of the command, for example: